-Fish and invertebrates of incredible diversity inhabit coastal and marine ecosystems, where they are key players driving ecosystem structure and function.
-Fisheries and aquaculture provide critical food sources for human societies, but these activities have also been among the greatest human impacts on aquatic ecosystems.
-In the Anthropocene, finding a balance between harvest and conservation of fish and invertebrates will be key to sustaining productive, resilient and biodiverse coastal and marine ecosystems.
-We address broad problems of population and community ecology using long-term quantitative sampling, animal behavior/movement studies and innovative experiments at multiple spatial and temporal scales.
+Oceans and coastal ecosystems support an incredible diversity of fish and invertebrates that have sustained human societies for millennia through fisheries and aquaculture.
+These species are key players driving ecosystem structure and function, but human activities threaten the productivity and diversity of marine life.
+In the Anthropocene, finding a balance between harvest and conservation of fish and invertebrates, and mitigating other human impacts on marine ecosystems, will be key to sustaining productive, resilient, and biodiverse coastal and marine ecosystems.
+We address broad problems of population and community ecology using long-term quantitative sampling, animal behavior/movement studies, and innovative experiments at multiple spatial and temporal scales.
 Our studies analyze human impacts and natural change in freshwater, estuarine and marine systems.

 Understanding the ecology of fisheries is critical to maintaining resilient, productive and biodiverse coastal and marine ecosystems.
 Fishing is an important sector of coastal economies, provides an important supply of food for human societies, and is an activity of great cultural and historical importance.
 But fisheries have also contributed to the decline of coastal and marine ecosystems through changes in biomass and community structure, disruption of food webs, and alteration of habitats.
 Using the Chesapeake Bay as a model system, we are addressing fisheries issues including the impacts of harvest, restoration, and conservation on populations, communities and ecosystems, habitat use, migrations and connectivity with other coastal ecosystems.
 To learn more about our fisheries ecology and conservation research, please visit the following webpages: